 About the Author

 Charles G. Gross, a neuroscientist specializing in vision and the functions of the cerebral cortex, is Professor of Psychology at Princeton University.
 He is the author of Brain, Vision, Memory: Tales in the History of Neuroscience (MIT Press, 1998).

-"A delight and a treasure trove.
-As expected from Charles Gross's earlier historical writings, this is a marvelous temporal travelogue, from the Greeks to contemporary scientists, and with many surprises along the way.
-All of it is invaluable to the historian of neuroscience, but it also includes closely argued discussion of some contemporary issues.
-Of special interest is the section on scientists who were 'before their time,' some of whom are still waiting.
-A hole-in-one several times over."
+“A delight and a treasure-trove.
+As expected from Charles Gross’s earlier historical writings, this is a marvelous temporal travelogue, from the Greeks to contemporary scientists, and with many surprises along the way.
+All of it is invaluable to the historian of neuroscience, but it also includes closely-argued discussion of some contemporary issues.
+Of special interest is the section on scientists who were ‘before their time,’ some of whom are still waiting for their time in the spotlight.
+A hole-in-one several times over.”

 "The primal and insatiable quest of the human mind to understand itself has produced its share of quacks and geniuses, who cast long shadows, and populate the pages of Charlie Gross' delightfully engaging essays.
 We see that explanations for things once beyond our comprehensionthe nature of sight or the control of movementoften possess a religious quality that seems bewildering in hindsight.
 Gross helps us to view such bizarre explanations, curious medical practices and astonishing events not with scorn and condescension, but with an appreciation of their soundness relative to the broader scientific, social and political forces of the day.
 And therein lies an indispensable lesson for modern neuroscience."